Digital Marketing Consultant

 Not all queries are equally affected by AI-generated answers.
 Understanding which query types generate AI Overviews and which do not is the starting point for identifying where to invest content resources in 2026.

 The pattern is clear in the research.
-Long-tail queries of seven words or more trigger AI Overviews 46% of the time, according to Ahrefs' November 2025 analysis.
+Long-tail queries of seven words or more trigger AI Overviews 46% of the time, according to Ahrefs’ November 2025 analysis.
 Question-based queries trigger AI Overviews in 57.9% of instances.
-SE Ranking's study found long-tail queries of four or more words trigger AI Overviews 60.85% of the time.
+SE Ranking’s study found long-tail queries of four or more words trigger AI Overviews 60.85% of the time.
 Conversely, local queries trigger AI Overviews in only 7.9% of cases, and shopping queries in only 3.2%.
+A structured, AI-focused SEO audit workflow that includes GEO checks helps identify which of your existing pages are actually positioned to benefit from these AI Overview triggers.

 Informational and research-intent content faces the most significant structural challenge, because these are the query types where AI-generated summaries are most common and most complete.
 A search for “what is technical SEO” is now answered directly by Google without the user needing to visit a site.
 A search for “technical SEO strategy for an e-commerce site with 50,000 product pages targeting enterprise buyers in Europe” requires nuance, expertise, and specific contextual knowledge that AI systems still struggle to synthesize without citing external sources.

 A practical test: take your five most important target queries and search them in Google today.
 If AI generates a complete, useful answer without citing any specific domain, that query is increasingly difficult to drive traffic from.
 If AI cites two or three sources and still leaves the reader wanting more detail, that query has active citation opportunity.
 Prioritize your content investment around the second type.
+These pages should anticipate follow-up questions so they cover the full topic, not just the first query.

 Authority Is No Longer Optional: What AI Systems Actually Evaluate